PacificBiosciences/HiFi-16S-workflow/README.md

   --maxaccept    max-accept parameter for VSEARCH taxonomy classification method in QIIME 2
                  (default: 5)
   --min_asv_totalfreq    Total frequency of any ASV must be above this threshold
-                         across all samples to be retained (default 5) --min_asv_sample    ASV must exist in at least min_asv_sample to be retained (default 2) --vsearch_identity    Minimum identity to be considered as hit (default 0.97) --rarefaction_depth    Rarefaction curve "max-depth" parameter.
+                         across all samples to be retained.
+Set this to 0 to disable filtering (default 5)
+  --min_asv_sample    ASV must exist in at least min_asv_sample to be retained.
+                      Set this to 0 to disable. (default 2) --vsearch_identity    Minimum identity to be considered as hit (default 0.97) --rarefaction_depth    Rarefaction curve "max-depth" parameter.
 By default the pipeline automatically select a cut-off above the minimum of the denoised reads for >90% of the samples.
 This cut-off is stored in a file called "rarefaction_depth_suggested.txt" file in the results folder
                          (default: null)